drupol/not-a-number.io/_posts/dev/2018-12-27-phptree-a-fast-tree-implementation.md

 #### About the library

-The purpose of this post is not about tree theories but about a library I've been working on lately called: [PHPTree](https://github.com/drupol/phptree).
+The purpose of this post is not about trees theory but about a library I've been working on called: [PHPTree](https://github.com/drupol/phptree).

-It allows you to manipulate trees, to export them in text or dot format and also to import them.
+It allows you to manipulate trees, to export and import them.

 PHPTree is gentle with memory thanks to PHP Iterator(_Yield, ArrayObject_), I tried to use them as much as possible.